Pris-mo/Open_Canvas_Pipeline/README.md

 ---

-### 1.2 (Optional) Add your OpenAI API key
+### 1.2 Add your OpenAI API key

-If you’d like OpenAI models available when the app starts, you can add your API key.
+In order for you to use OpenAI models when the app starts, you will need to add your API key.
 (See [Get an OpenAI API Key](docs/openai-api-key.md) for more details.)

 Open `docker-compose.yaml` and find: